 Kingsoft Office appears to have hitched a ride on some software I downloaded recently (thank you, CNET).
 In a further act of pushiness, it seems to have converted all my MS Word files into Kingsoft Write 2013 files.
 Is there any way to convert them back to MS Word and make Kingsoft just go away? [more inside]

 Okay, gang: I'm typing a very long document on Word for Mac (I'm on page 48).
 Everything has been working fine until now, but as of about thirty minutes ago, hitting return doesn't advance the cursor to the next line.
 It just jumps about four spaces away from the end of the sentence, as though I had hit tab.
 But when I start typing, the word immediately jumps to the next line below. [more inside]

+I have a 100-page Word document full of miscellaneous content from different websites.
+Unfortunately, after each section taken from a website, there's basically a citation for where the content was taken from that contains the URL for the website.
 I need to find a way to find all these hyperlinks and delete them completely from my document.
 They're all from different websites, so really, the only commonality is the "http://" part.

 I have two user manuals, for two version of a product, which are 75% identical.
 They're currently Word documents.
 It's a pain to keep the parts in sync that I need to keep in sync.
 How can I do this the best way? [more inside]

 Why do people say "grill out" instead of "grill"? [more inside]